DhairyaAPImaster/Carbsion-Custom-freestyle-libre-Reader/README.md

 `Electronic cad/` - 3d model of PCB from EasyEDA

+`3d Models with electronics/` - 3d model of the case with pcb

 **SOFTWARE (will write all the software after finishing building the hardware part)**